nojronatron/java-code-challenges/docs/readme-graphs.md

 Overview:

 1. Enqueue the declared 'start' Node (Vertex).
-2. Iterate through additional code while the Queue is not empty.
+2. Iterate through the next steps while the Queue is not empty.
 3. Dequeue the first Node.
 4. If the Node is not in the 'Visited' array, add it.
 5. If the Node has Edges, Enqueue the Neighbor Vertices into the Queue.